 - It's ok if a little dust spread towards the petals but you want to keep most of the petals white.

 - It is always a great idea to steam sugar flowers before putting them on the cake.
 This sets the colors but also prevents excess dusting from staining the cake.

-- Since there is not much dust used on a daisy – I usually make an exception to the daisy and do not steam the daisy flowers.
+- And, since there is not much dust used on a daisy - I usually make an exception to the daisy and do not steam the daisy flowers.